flarkflarkflark/Stemperator/scripts/bitwig/README_Bitwig_Setup.txt

 ================================================================================
-STEMPERATOR - BITWIG STUDIO SETUP GUIDE
+STEMPERATOR - BITWIG STUDIO SETUP GUIDE (Legacy Plugin)
 ================================================================================

+> NOTE: This guide is for the legacy VST3/Standalone plugin.
+For REAPER users,
+> the scripts handle routing automatically.
+For the plugin version, see the
+> STEMdropper project.

 Bitwig Studio has built-in multi-output plugin support.
-No external scripts are required - follow these steps to route Stemperator's stems to separate tracks.
+No external scripts are required - follow these steps to route STEMperator's stems to separate tracks.

 ================================================================================
 METHOD 1: Automatic Chain Creation (Recommended)
 ================================================================================

-1. Insert Stemperator on an Audio Track
+1. Insert STEMperator on an Audio Track
    - Drag audio file to a track
-   - Add Stemperator VST3 to the track's device chain
+   - Add STEMperator VST3 to the track's device chain

 2. Enable Multi-Output Mode
-   - Click the small double-arrow icon (↔) next to Stemperator's name
+   - Click the small double-arrow icon (↔) next to STEMperator's name
    - Select "Add chains automatically"
    - Bitwig creates 4 separate chains for each stem output:
      * Chain 1: Vocals (Output 1-2)